yucwan/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/deploy-spring-boot-java-app-with-maven-plugin.md

 ---
-title: Deploy a Spring Boot JAR file app to the cloud with Maven and Azure
+title: Deploy a Spring Boot JAR file app to the Azure App Service with Maven
 description: Learn how to deploy a Spring Boot app to the cloud using the Maven Plugin for Azure Web App for Linux.
 services: app-service
 documentationcenter: java